 Most Virginia students graduate with either an Advanced Studies Diploma or a Standard Diploma.
 Other diploma options are available for eligible students with disabilities and adult learners.
 Use the links below to access information about diploma options and requirements:

-Beginning with students entering ninth grade in the 2018-19 school year, students qualifying for an Advanced Studies Diploma or a Standard Diploma must successfully complete two sequential electives for two full credits chosen from a concentration of courses that provide a foundation for further education, training or preparation for employment.
+Beginning with students entering ninth grade in the 2018-19 school year, students qualifying for an Advanced Studies Diploma must successfully complete two sequential electives for two full credits chosen from a concentration of courses that provide a foundation for further education, training or preparation for employment.
 Certain courses satisfy the requirement for Fine Arts or Career and Technical Education and for sequential electives.
+All students qualifying for a Standard Diploma must meet the same requirement.

 Certificate of Program Completion